-- Had a urinary tract infection (UTI) in the last month.
+- Have had a urinary tract infection (UTI) in the last month.

-- Had an infection or were ever hospitalized after a prostate biopsy.
+- Have ever had an infection or been hospitalized after a prostate biopsy.

-- Have a history of Achilles tendon injuries or inflammation of your tendons (tendonitis).
+- Have had Achilles tendon injuries or tendonitis (inflammation of your tendons).

 - Have trouble hearing.